0x48piraj/wrong8007/README.md

 > MAC-based triggers can activate immediately and unexpectedly, because any frame (such as ARP, broadcast, or even passive presence) from the target MAC is enough to trigger the module - no IP traffic is required.
 >
 >  IP-based triggers are slightly more restrictive - they only fire when a valid IP packet is seen from the specified address.
-If the device hasn’t sent anything yet at the IP layer, the trigger won't activate.
+If the device hasn't sent anything yet at the IP layer, the trigger won't activate.
 >
 > If you're using MAC- or IP-only triggers on devices already active on the same network (e.g., your own machine), you risk triggering the payload immediately on load, which can lead to unintended consequences including self-triggering.